 ACCESS, AFFORDABILITY, AND QUALITY By age five, 90 percent of a child's brain has developed.
 Investing in high-quality early childhood education builds the foundation for future learning, behavior, and health.
 We must focus on policies and programs that promote access, affordability, and quality for the 44,500 young children in our region.
 LICENSED EARLY CARE: ACCESS One major issue facing our early care and education system is access.
-Current licensed child care availability only meets the needs of approximately 50 percent (12,400) of children under six whose parents are in the workforce and need care in our region, with lower availability for infants compared to preschoolers.
-About 25,000 children under age 6 in this region have all parents in the workforce, and this lack of access to child care can, and likely will, have dramatic impacts on families and employers.
+Current licensed child care availability only meets the needs of approximately 34 percent (8,500) of children under six whose parents are in the workforce and need care in our region, with lower availability for infants compared to preschoolers.
+About 24,900 children under age 6 in this region have all parents in the workforce, and this lack of access to child care can, and likely will, have dramatic impacts on families and employers.
 We estimate that of children with all parents in the workforce, 63 percent would access child care if it was available, based on estimates from other state funded child care caseload forecasting reports.
-Researchers monitored supply and demand data and found pre COVID-19 data to be the best estimate for where demand levels will return post COVID-19 shutdowns.
+Researchers monitored supply and demand data and found pre-COVID-19 data to be the best estimate for assessing access to early care and education systems.
 Children with all Caregivers in the Workforce vs Child Care Capacity

 Child Care Licensed Capacity Available by Age

 Licensed Child Care Gap by age

-Infants (<12 Months) 560 78%
+Infants (<12 Months) 570 78%

-Toddlers (12-29 months) 1,320 66%
+Toddlers (12-29 months) 1,340 66%

-Preschoolers (30-71 months) 6,470 28%
+Preschoolers (30-71 months) 6,620 27%

 Gap by age indicates the shortfall in licensed child care spots.
 Children may be in care with family, friends, neighbors, or license-exempt care.

 Age Group as a Percent of Child Care Capacity

 Numbers based on the assumption that 63% of children with all caregivers in the workforce would indeed use child care if it were to be available.
 (See citations on the last page for methodology.)

 LICENSED EARLY CARE: AFFORDABILITY

 Child care costs are unaffordable for most families in our region.
-Families with two young children who make the regional median income spend up to 33 percent of their income on child care.
+Families with two young children who make the regional median income spend up to 35 percent of their income on child care.
 The Washington State Department of Commerce states child care should cost no more than 7 percent of a family's income.

 43%

-the percent of income paid to child care by families of color (median income of \$61,325 a year) in Southwest Washington, compared to 32 percent paid by white families (median income of \$81,351 a year).
+the percent of income paid to child care by families of color (median income of \$61,325 a year) in the Southwest region, compared to 32 percent paid by white families (median income of \$81,351 a year).

 Price by Age Group

 Yearly Price

-Infants (<1 year old) \$10,740
+Infants (<1 year old) \$13,848

-Toddlers (1-2 years old) \$9,972
+Toddlers (1-2 years old) \$12,540

-Preschoolers (3-5 years old) \$8,592
+Preschoolers (3-5 years old) \$10,740

 Average net price for Clark College \$8,033

 The average cost of early care across all ages is higher than the cost of attending Clark College full-time.
 LICENSED EARLY CARE: QUALITY Quality child care provides safe, loving, and stimulating environments for young children.
 Many early learning programs in the Southwest region have achieved a quality rating.
 However, quality care has a financial cost that varies by age.
-Families with infants and toddlers might not be able to afford quality care and may also have a • more difficult time finding available slots in quality care programs.
+Families with infants and toddlers might not be able to afford quality care and may also have a more difficult time finding available slots in quality care programs.
 Researchers have found that children who receive quality child care enter school with better math, language, and social skills.
 Regional Access to Quality Care by Age